-- Common Name
+- Scientific Name

 Pronunciation: lay-zee-your-us bor-ee-al-is

-In the summertime red bats are among the earliest evening fliers, typically feeding around forest edges, in clearings, or around street-lights where they consume predominantly moths.
-In the fall they perform long-distance migrations using the same migratory routes along the Atlantic seaboard as many birds.
-In the late 1800s, there were reports of large migratory flocks passing over in the daytime, but no such sightings have been made this century.
+In the summertime, eastern red bats are among the earliest evening fliers, typically feeding around forest edges, in clearings, or around streetlights where they consume predominantly moths.
+In the fall, they perform long-distance migrations using the same migratory routes along the Atlantic seaboard as many birds.
+In the late 1800s, there were reports of large migratory bat flocks passing over in the daytime, but no such sightings have been made since.
 Very little is known about their winter habitat or behavior.
-In some areas of the southeastern U.S., Eastern red bats have occasionally been encountered flying up out of the leaf litter in advance of prescribed burns done during the late fall.
+In some areas of the southeastern U.S., eastern red bats have occasionally been encountered flying from leaf litter in advance of prescribed burns done during the late fall.

-They are known to survive body temperatures as low as 23 degrees F. Their long, silky fur provides extra protection from severe cold, and they also use their heavily furred tail membrane like a blanket, wrapping themselves up almost completely.
+Eastern red bats are known to survive body temperatures as low as 23 degrees F. Their long, silky fur provides extra protection from severe cold, and they also use their heavily furred tail membrane like a blanket, wrapping themselves up almost completely.
 While in hibernation, red bats respond to subfreezing temperatures by raising their metabolic rate to maintain a body temperature above their critical lower survival limit.